patrickmslatteryvt/vSphere_automation/zol/README.md

 Here we see a fairly typical zpool iostat trace during the write of the zeroed file.
 We can see that the ZIL (log) drives are adsorbing a 40MBps write rate and the 8 hard drives are taking on another 73MBps write rate.
 Below we can see the htop graph showing that the CPUs are being saturated and that the RAM is being used up for the ARC cache.

 ![htop during zero test](images/15_htop_zero.png?raw=true "htop during zero test")

+### Write a 2GB file of pseudo-random data to the ZFS pool

 ```Shell
                      capacity     operations    bandwidth